The page has been translated by Gen AI.

 API Gateway

-• API name: You can select an existing API or create a new one
+• API name: Select an existing API or create a new one

-• Stage: You can select an existing stage or create a new one
+• Stage: Select an existing stage or create a new one

 Cronjob

-6. After moving to the **Code** tab, click the **Edit** button.
-You will be taken to the **Function Code Edit** page.
-7. After adding the processing logic for success and failure cases, click the **Save** button. * Node.js source code
+7. After adding the handling logic for success and failure cases, click the Save button.

 Color mode